Explore more blogs

 1. Donations can be redirected away from your charity 😱

-As we mentioned earlier, PayPal Giving Fund has the power to decide whether to ultimately award funds to you or not.
-They might withhold donations because there was an issue vetting your organization or any number of other factors described in their Donation Delivery Policy
+As mentioned earlier, PayPal Giving Fund has the power to decide whether to ultimately award funds to your nonprofit.
+They might withhold donations if there’s an issue vetting your organization or due to any number of other factors described in their Donation Delivery Policy

 2. Long waits to receive payments ⏰

 If your charity is enrolled in PayPal Giving Fund, it takes anywhere from 15 to 45 days to receive your funds.
-If your charity isn’t enrolled, the wait for funds is even longer, taking up to 90 days for PPGF to grant funds.
+If your charity isn’t enrolled, the wait can be even longer—up to 90 days for PPGF to grant funds.

 3. PPGF donation pages are lackluster 💤

-PayPal Giving Fund donation pages only offer a few customization options, resulting in a forgettable giving experience (PPGF pages like the one for St. Jude Children's Research Hospital and World Food all look and feel the same).
-In addition, donation levels are pre-set (at $25, $50, $75, and $100), with no explanation of what each level will accomplish.
+PayPal Giving Fund donation pages offer limited customization options, resulting in a forgettable giving experience.
+PPGF pages for organizations like St. Jude Children's Research Hospital and Save the Children look and feel the same.
+In addition, donation levels are pre-set at $25, $50, $75, and $100, with no explanation of what each level will accomplish.
+This makes it challenging for nonprofit supporters to understand exactly how their donations will be used

-The PayPal charity fund may broaden your nonprofit audience, help your organization save money through fee-free giving, encourage recurring donations, and be mobile-savvy.
+The PayPal charity fund may broaden your nonprofit’s audience, help your organization save money through fee-free giving, encourage recurring donations, and be mobile-savvy.

-On the other hand, accepting donations with PayPal Giving Fund often results in delayed payouts, denial of donations, and doesn’t allow nonprofits to customize their pages.
+On the other hand, accepting donations with PayPal Giving Fund often results in delayed payouts and donation denials, and doesn’t offer enough customization options for their donation pages.
 That’s why so many seek alternatives to PayPal for nonprofits.

 Reap the benefits of PPGF without the drawbacks 🙏

-Most nonprofits will receive donations from PayPal Giving Fund whether they enroll or not, so you might as well sign up for PPGF to make receiving these funds as hassle-free as possible.
+Most nonprofits will receive donations from PayPal Giving Fund whether they enroll or not.
+So, it’s worth signing up for PPGF to make receiving these funds as hassle-free as possible.
 But, PayPal Giving Fund (and its related programs) shouldn’t be your nonprofit’s main revenue stream, given the drawbacks.

-Instead, let Givebutter be your fundraising hub: one place to raise money, engage with donors in real-time, and track progress through our free nonprofit CRM.
-At Givebutter, we know the importance of beautiful, interactive fundraising pages, and we give you tons of options to highlight the unique aspects of your brand and mission, including images and GIFs, in-depth descriptions, and live supporter feeds.
+Instead, let Givebutter be your fundraising hub: one platform to raise money, engage with donors in real time, and track progress through our free nonprofit CRM.
+At Givebutter, we know the importance of beautiful, interactive fundraising pages.
+That’s why we give you tons of options to highlight the unique aspects of your brand and mission—images and GIFs, in-depth descriptions, and live supporter feeds.

-With Givebutter, you can do everything a PayPal nonprofit account can do and more, such as embedding donation forms, creating social fundraising pages, hosting memorable events, organizing donor data, and accepting a variety of payment methods (including accepting PayPal donations, thanks to our native PayPal fundraising integration).
+With Givebutter, you can do everything a PayPal nonprofit account can and more: embedding donation forms, creating social fundraising pages, hosting memorable fundraising events, organizing donor data, and accepting a variety of payment methods.

 Sign up for your free Givebutter account in less than five minutes and start building a steady stream of donations today.